-- One of the deliverables of the SESAME H2020 project
+- Presents the latest information on one of the deliverables of the SESAME H2020 project

 - Provides an overview on the design and history of liquid metal cooled fast reactors worldwide